Doctoral degree programmes (PhD)

 One of the members of the committee is appointed chair to ensure good progress.
 The chair is normally an academic member of staff at the faculty/centre and must ensure that the work is quickly set in motion and that the time frame for the committee’s work is complied with.
 The chair also ensures that a date is quickly set for the public defence.
 We recommend that the public defence is scheduled on working days.
 As a rule, the progress schedule entails that a PhD recommendation should be ready within three months of the committee receiving the thesis.

 You will receive notification as soon as the assessment committee sets a date for the public defence.
-The committee’s recommendation will normally be available four to five weeks before the planned date of the public defence.
+The committee’s recommendation will normally be available five to six weeks before the planned date of the public defence.

 Please also read the Guidelines for Assessing the PhD Degree at OsloMet.
 Note in particular chapter 5, which describes potential assessment outcomes.